Can You Drive a Dirt Bike on the Road in North Carolina? Rules, Permits & Registration

 Off-Road:

-• Public Lands: Riding on public lands is allowed only in designated areas and trails.
+• Public Lands: Only in designated trails and areas.

 On-Road:

-• Crossing Roads: Off-road dirt bikes may cross public roads at a 90-degree angle during daylight hours, provided they come to a complete stop and yield to oncoming traffic.
+• Crossing Roads: Off-road dirt bikes may cross streets at a 90-degree angle during daylight hours, stopping fully and yielding to traffic.

 Winding two-lane road in the North Carolina mountains, surrounded by dense forests showcasing vibrant autumn colors with distant peaks under a partly cloudy sky.